-There are only three opportunities to declutter Christmas ornaments and why now is only the second-best time.
+There are three opportunities to declutter Christmas ornaments and now is only the second-best time.

 It’s funny, I am really not all that into Christmas and Christmas decoration but I was still sad today to put the things away.
 Look at these two cuties, I bought them this year in Migros in Switzerland and today they have to go into hibernation.